Cryptography Fundamentals

 Cryptography is the science and engineering of securing information.
 At its core, cryptography provides the mechanisms to ensure that digital data remains confidential, tamper-proof, authentic, and non-repudiable in an adversarial environment.
 These foundations are critical across secure communications, financial systems, identity platforms, and global internet infrastructure.

-Understanding these fundamentals equips developers and architects to implement secure systems and reason about threats at scale.
+Understanding these fundamentals equips developers and architects to implement secure systems and reason about threats at scale, especially when designing secure application architectures .

 What Cryptography Protects